smaclell/smaclell.github.io/_drafts/essential-configuration.md

 been to keep all applications small enough that a tool like [Dapper][dapper] is more than sufficient.

+The title photo was inspired by [Essentials][tg] by Terminals & Gates.
+It did not fully turn out how I wanted, but decided to leave it and finish this post.
+The items shown are what I carry with me on a daily basis and are essential.

 [hiera]: https://docs.puppetlabs.com/hiera/1/#avoiding-repetition
 [autofac]: http://autofac.org/
 [controllers]: http://docs.autofac.org/en/latest/integration/mvc.html